-- (1) This Article applies, subject to paragraph (2), where - (a) a person ("A") believes or suspects that another person has committed an offence under Article 15, 16 or 16A; and - (b) the basis for that belief or suspicion is information which comes to A's attention in the course of A's trade, profession, business or employment. - (2) This Article does not apply where the information mentioned in paragraph (1)(b) comes to A in the course of business of a financial institution (in which case Article 21 shall apply). - (3) Where this Article applies, A must disclose, in accordance with the conditions set out in paragraph (4) - (a) the belief or suspicion mentioned in paragraph (1)(a); and - (b) the information on which that belief or suspicion is based, and if A does not make such a disclosure, A commits an offence.
+- (1) This Article applies, subject to paragraph (2), where - (a) a person ("A") believes or suspects that another person has committed an offence under Article 15, 16 or 16A; and - (b) the basis for that belief or suspicion is information which comes to A's attention in the course of A's trade, profession, business or employment.29 - (2) This Article does not apply where the information mentioned in paragraph (1)(b) comes to A in the course of business of a financial institution (in which case Article 21 shall apply). - (3) Where this Article applies, A must disclose, in accordance with the conditions set out in paragraph (4) - (a) the belief or suspicion mentioned in paragraph (1)(a); and - (b) the information on which that belief or suspicion is based, and if A does not make such a disclosure, A commits an offence.

-- (4) The conditions mentioned in paragraph (3) are that the disclosure is made - (a) to the FIU; - (b) in good faith; and - (c) as soon as practicable after the information came to A's attention. - (5) A does not commit an offence under paragraph (3) if - (a) A has a reasonable excuse for not making a disclosure of information; or - (b) A is a professional legal adviser and the information or other matter is an item subject to legal privilege. - (6) Where A is a professional legal adviser, nothing in this Article requires A to disclose an item subject to legal privilege or any belief or suspicion based on information contained in an item subject to legal privilege. - (7) 38 - (8) - (9) Paragraph (10) applies where - (a) a person is employed by any other person except a financial institution ("the employer"); and
+- (4) The conditions mentioned in paragraph (3) are that the disclosure is made - (a) to an officer of the Force or a customs officer; - (b) in good faith; and - (c) as soon as practicable after the information came to A's attention. - (5) A does not commit an offence under paragraph (3) if - (a) A has a reasonable excuse for not making a disclosure of information; or - (b) A is a professional legal adviser and the information or other matter is an item subject to legal privilege.30 - (6) Where A is a professional legal adviser, nothing in this Article requires A to disclose an item subject to legal privilege or any belief or suspicion based on information contained in an item subject to legal privilege.31 - (7) 32 - (8) 33 - (9) Paragraph (10) applies where - (a) a person is employed by any other person except a financial institution ("the employer"); and